Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * Invalid partition number (78)

-This error will be thrown by the CALL MAPDRV command if the specified partition does not exist on the specified or implicit device.
+This error will be thrown by the `CALL MAPDRV` command if the specified partition does not exist on the specified or implicit device.

 * Partition already in use (79)

-This error will be thrown by the CALL MAPDRV command if you try to map a combination of partition, device and driver that is already mapped on another drive.
+This error will be thrown by the `CALL MAPDRV` command if you try to map a combination of partition, device and driver that is already mapped on another drive.
 You can however map the same combination to the same drive again.

 * File is mounted (80)

 An attempt to open or alter a mounted file, or to perform any other disallowed operation involving a mounted file, has been made.

+In MSX-DOS 1 mode this error code exists under the name "Illegal in emulation" and with a different meaning: an attempt has been made to change the mapping of a drive while running in disk emulation mode (files can't be mounted in MSX-DOS 1 mode at all, see _[3.8.
+Mounting files](#38-mounting-files)_).

 * Bad file size (81)

-Thrown by the CALL MAPDRV command when attempting to mount a file that is smaller than 512 bytes or larger than 32 MBytes.
+Thrown by the `CALL MAPDRV` command when attempting to mount a file that is smaller than 512 bytes or larger than 32 MBytes.

-* Invalid cluster sequence (82)
+* Cluster sequence error (82)

-Thrown by the CALL MAPDRV command when attempting to mount a file that is not stored across consecutive sectors in its host filesystem.
+Thrown by the `CALL MAPDRV` command when attempting to mount a file that is not stored across consecutive sectors in its host filesystem.

 * Initialization error (83)

-Thrown by the CALL IDRIVER command when the driver's initialization routine returns an error (and thus the driver install failed).
+Thrown by the `CALL IDRIVER` command when the driver's initialization routine returns an error (and thus the driver install failed).

 ### 3.8.
 Mounting files

-Nextor 2.1 introduces the ability to mount disk image files on drive letters.
+Nextor 2.1 introduced the ability to mount disk image files on drive letters.
 When a disk image file is mounted, you can access its contained files and directories by using regular MSX-DOS/MSX BASIC commands and tools.

 To mount a file, use the MAPDRV tool (see _[3.4.1.
-MAPDRV: the drive mapping tool](#341-mapdrv-the-drive-mapping-tool)_) with the `MAPDRV <drive> <file> [/ro]` syntax; or in the BASIC environment, the CALL MAPDRV command (see _[3.6.10.
+MAPDRV: the drive mapping tool](#341-mapdrv-the-drive-mapping-tool)_) with the `MAPDRV <drive> <file> [/ro]` syntax; or in the BASIC environment, the `CALL MAPDRV` command (see _[3.6.10.
 The CALL MAPDRV command](#3610-the-call-mapdrv-command)_) with the `CALL MAPDRV(<drive>, <file> [,0|1])` syntax.
 To unmount the file, change the mapping of the drive to anything else, or simply leave the drive unmapped (`MAPDRV <drive> U` or `CALL MAPDRV(<drive>, -1)`).

 This feature has some restrictions:

+* It is not available in MSX-DOS 1 mode.

 * The file must have a size of at least 512 bytes and at most 32 MBytes.